jaivik1920/indianRestaurant/README.md

-This is restaurant website.
+This is  Indian restaurant website created using HTML and CSS.

-This is College Project made by collabaration from Jaivik Patel and Shiv Mistry
+This is College Group Project made by Jaivik Patel and Shiv Mistry